*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - While it’s cooling, brown your butter for the icing, and then mix it with your icing mixture.
 Drizzle the icing over your cooled bars.

-Line pan with parchment: to make sure you can easily remove bars from the pan to aid in slicing, be sure to line the bottom and sides of your 9×13 pan with parchment paper.
+Line the pan with parchment!.
+To make sure you can easily remove bars from the pan to aid in slicing, be sure to line the bottom and sides of your 9×13 pan with parchment paper.
 I like to cut two strips that hang over the sides to make it even easier.

 These pineapple cheesecake bars are consistently a hit.
 Give them a try for your next occasion — you (and your family and friends) won’t regret it!
 And if you like these, I’ve got some fantastic brown butter recipes all over my blog for you!
 First, you have to try the very first recipe that I posted here, my brown butter black-bottom sweet potato pie!
 It’s so good and it’s the perfect way to end a holiday meal.